-Until FY 2013-14 the Southern region (especially Andhra Pradesh) was facing demandissues due to political instability and delays in projects across the sectors.
-Howeverwith the split of Andhra Pradesh into two states which required the establishment of anew government in the new state of Telangana we expect demand to pick up and utilizationto improve on the back of fresh demand for housing urban and infrastructure developmentfrom the new states.
+With the split of Andhra Pradesh into two states which required the establishment of anew government in the new state of Telangana demand has pick up and expected to pick upfurther and utilization to improve on the back of fresh demand for housing urban andinfrastructure development from the new states.

 In view of the adverse market for sugar industry and since there is no progress in thedivision in particular effective steps could not be taken for furtherance of thebusiness.